 - Referral Location – Hyperlink referral, shortened as ‘href’ inside the quotation mark, points the link to another object.
 The target location could be a website, an article, an image, or a social media page and usually redirect the user.

 - Visible Link – Users who visit the web page will be able to view this text/link.
-They are usually highlighted using blue coloured font with an underline.
+They are usually highlighted using a blue coloured font with an underline.
 When users hover their mouse pointer over a link, it will change the colour of the link to indicate that it is clickable.

 - Closure – Every hyperlink should be promptly closed which is a clear indication to the search engine bots that there is no further information available.